- Why are the boys so upset about the girls carrying the water bucket?

 - Who is the protagonist?
 How do you know?

-The protagonist in this story is Alma Niles.
-She was the bold one who asked for the water bucket for girls to carry and forced the changed.
-Alma was also the one to do all the talking and who got picked on most by the boys.
+The protagonist is Alma Niles.
+She was the person who asked for the water bucket for girls to carry and forced the change.
+She also did all the talking and got teased by the boys.

 - In what way, did everything change on that Friday?
 What is the significance of what Ms. Ralston did in the last paragraph?
 What is the message the author is exploring?

-On that Friday where everything changed, the boys and girls have more equality and power.
-They have more strength together from all the actions leading up to the change.
-The boys now don’t have power over the water, and can’t brag about the privilege and strength that they have.
-When Ms. Ralston hits the ball out of the park, it showed the boys that girls can play baseball too, and be just as good and just as strong.
-Girls are just as capable as boys.
+In the story, the boys and girls are now more equal.
+They have more power together from all the events leading up to the change.
+The boys now don’t have power over the water.
+When Ms. Ralston hits the ball out of the park, it showed the boys that girls can play baseball too.